ahryho/psychoISN/README.md

 For detailed data overview, please refer to the [data overview](https://ahryho.github.io/psychoGE/).

-Data are stored on the MPIP computational cluster:
+Data are stored on the MPIP computational cluster.

-- DNAm: `/binder/mgp/workspace/2020_DexStim_Array_Human/dex-stim-human-isns/input/dnam`

-- Genotype: `/binder/mgp/workspace/2020_DexStim_Array_Human/dex-stim-human-isns/input/snps`

-- Phenotype: `/binder/mgp/workspace/2020_DexStim_Array_Human/dex-stim-human-isns/input/pheno`.

 ## Research questions